General Safety Information:

 Following any injury requiring medical attention, or if the player exhibited a symptom of a concussion, the player must bring the coach a signed Region 36 Participation Release before she/he may participate in AYSO practices or games.
 Download from the web or contact your child’s coach for a copy of the participation release.

 All registered AYSO players are covered by Soccer Accident Insurance (SAI).
 SAI is a supplemental medical coverage that provides additional coverage beyond the player's normal medical coverage.
 Parents are strongly encouraged to file a SAI claim soon after an injury – and in all cases no later than 90 days after the injury.
-Please visit SAI information and claim forms for additional information.

 Problems on the Field